Cosmological memory effect in scalar-tensor theories: Introduction

 In order to better understand the infrared structure of gravity, it is then quite important to further study each corner of the infrared triangle.
 The memory effect, which is the subject of this paper, is originally found in Minkowski spacetime and later studied in asymptotically flat spacetime.
 In these cases, the radiation part of the gravitational field, which includes the memory effect, can be distinguished from the other tidal gravitational effects by looking at the fall off of the gravitational field near the spatial and null infinities.
 In the case of the cosmological spacetime, which is not asymptotically flat, characterizing the memory effect is more subtle.
 Recently, this issue was studied by different groups with different approaches \cite{Bieri:2015jwa,Chu:2015yua,Kehagias:2016zry,Chu:2016qxp,Bieri:2017vni,Bonga:2017dlx,Jokela:2022rhk} and among them, we will focus on the approach adopted by Tolish and Wald \cite{Tolish:2016ggo}.
 Indeed, using the fact that the spatially flat Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) spacetime is conformally flat, they have developed a general setup to study memory effect which is applicable as far as an idealized particle-like source for GWs is considered.
 Apart from the fact that we need to clarify the notion of memory in a cosmological background to study the universe, their setup provides a framework to better understand the infrared regime of gravity at cosmological scales.
 Their analysis of cosmological memory effect is based on general relativity and it will be interesting to explore what happens in modified theories of gravity.
 In this paper, we focus on scalar-tensor theories.
 According to the results of Ref. \cite{Tolish:2016ggo} for the linear perturbations, only tensor perturbations contribute to the cosmological memory effect in general relativity.
 We will show that, in scalar-tensor theories, scalar perturbations also contribute to the cosmological memory.

 The rest of the paper is organized as follows.
 In Sec. \ref{sec-STT}, we present our scalar-tensor model which is coupled to a perfect fluid and particle-like sources, as a source of GWs.
 We then study the background equations and linear perturbations around a spatially flat FLRW spacetime.
 In Sec. \ref{sec-retarded-GF}, we focus on the scalar perturbations and we find the direct part of the corresponding retarded Green's function.
 Using this result, in Sec. \ref{sec-memory-effect}, we show that the scalar perturbations contribute to the cosmological memory effect in scalar-tensor theories.
 Sec. \ref{sec-summary} is devoted to the summary of the paper.
-Moreover, we present our model in the Jordan and the Einstein frames in appendix \ref{app-EJ-frames} and we present relation between the energy-momentum tensors in different frames in appendix \ref{app-EJ-EMT}.
-In appendix \ref{app-MS-marices}, we show explicit forms of the mass and source matrices for the sake of completeness.
-Finally, in appendix \ref{app-Green}, we develop a general framework which can be used to study coupled wave equations in any curved spacetime region which admits a foliation by time slices.
+Moreover, we present our model in the Jordan and the Einstein frames in Appendix \ref{app-EJ-frames} and we present relation between the energy-momentum tensors in different frames in Appendix \ref{app-EJ-EMT}.
+In Appendix \ref{app-MS-marices}, we show explicit forms of the mass and source matrices for the sake of completeness.
+In Appendix \ref{app-longitudinal-gauge}, we present scalar perturbations in terms of the gauge-invariant counterpart of the scalar field perturbation to make the minimal coupling and constant scalar background limit of the theory manifest.
+Finally, in Appendix \ref{app-Green}, we develop a general framework which can be used to study coupled wave equations in any curved spacetime region which admits a foliation by time slices.
 The cosmological spacetime, which we deal with in this paper, can be considered as a special subset.